 Jonathan Parkes explains that they see Chargifi as ‘…part of a bigger ecosystem of technologies that allow people to collaborate and to book spaces and to connect through their mobile devices as simple as possible.
 What we’re trying to remove is the workplace drag, all those barriers for people to collaborate and to work.’
 Wireless charging spots offer a solution to this problem; they can charge devices without the need to untangle wires or access plugs.

-In conclusion, workplaces that have the right culture and infrastructure will be well placed to take advantage of technology that encourages mobility, from virtual reality and artificial intelligence that make virtual meetings as impactful as face-to-face meetings to smart rooms that use voice recognition to connect users in multiple locations seamlessly.
+In conclusion, workplaces that have the right culture and infrastructure will be well placed to take advantage of smart workplace technology such as desk management systems and wireless charging that encourage mobility, from virtual reality and artificial intelligence that make virtual meetings as impactful as face-to-face meetings to smart rooms that use voice recognition to connect users in multiple locations seamlessly.

 The expectations of the workforce will continue to evolve in line with the technology they see and use in their personal life.
 It, therefore, makes sense for brands to embrace this movement toward greater workplace mobility; not only do employees expect it, but mobility can boost their productivity and engagement with the rest of their coworkers.